tajemouti/toDoList/README.md

 ### Install <a name="install"></a>

--Install Webpack:

-  npm install -D webpack webpack-cli

-NOTE: If you are running on Windows, you need to initialize npm to create package.json file.

-  npm init -y

--Install Webpack Server:
+Install dependencies:

-  npm install -D webpack-dev-server
+  npm install

 ### Usage <a name="usage"></a>

 -Run

   npm run build

-then
+-then

   npm run dev

 ### Run tests <a name="run tests"></a>

- You can check if your linter configuration is correct using the [check-linters-config](https://github.com/microverseinc/linters-config/blob/master/scripts) script.
+To test this application, run:

+  npm test

 <p align="right">(<a href="#readme-top">back to top</a>)</p>